 The TV news keeps on coming, thanks to the TCAs.
 After the jump:

-- Portlandia has been one final season.
+- Portlandia has been renewed for one final season.

 - AMC and BBC are teaming up for a new John le Carré miniseries.